 - Slow Fashion - How to treat clothes sustainably

 Notice: Also remember that pets worsen your environmental footprint.
 The more pet food and water they need, the less sustainable your own daily life will be.
-As much as we love our animal friends.
+For example, how you can reduce Reduce your dog's carbon footprintI explain in the linked blog article.

 10. reduce the amount of waste you produce

 Plastic waste in the environment is one of the biggest environmental problems of our time.
-The waste we produce (whether plastic, waste paper or electronic waste) also makes for a worse ecological footprint.
-If you want to improve it, you should make as little trash as possible in the spirit of the Zero Waste lifestyle.
-Not only because the garbage causes great damage to the environment, but also because it has to be recycled or incinerated.
+The waste we produce (whether Plastic, waste paper or electronic waste) naturally also results in a worse ecological footprint.

 Continuing Contributions:

-It's really easy to reduce your own ecological footprint
+It's really easy to reduce your carbon footprint!

-Put the tips into practice - and then simply do the test again.
-I can guarantee you - also from my own experience - that your ecological footprint will improve.
-And remember that your gha value doesn't have to be zero.
-You don't have to do anything perfectly - steady improvement will get you there too.
-I, too, have a lot of room for improvement, even though I deal with environmental protection and sustainability every day.
+Please be aware that your gha value does not have to be zero.
+You don't have to do anything perfectly - Constant improvement will also get you to the goal.
+Every step in the right direction is better than doing nothing at all.
+I, too, have plenty of room for improvement, even though I deal with environmental protection and sustainability every day.

-And one more thing: it's just great that you're doing everything possible to make your Making life more sustainable!
+And another thing: it's just great that you're doing everything you can to keep your Making life more sustainable!
 That is half the battle for an ever more environmentally friendly society.
-The other half is your "political handprint".
-Use the time at school, at work or in your community to make even more people aware of how easily they can protect our planet on a daily basis.
+The other half is your "political handprint" dar.
+Use this time at school, work or in your community to make even more people aware of how easily they can protect our planet every day.

-Do you have any questions or suggestions for a better ecological footprint?
-As always, feel free to leave me a comment.
+Do you have any questions, suggestions or further tips and ideas for a better ecological footprint?
+Then feel free to write me a comment.

 Stay sustainable,

-PS.: You can get more tips in the Environmental protection blog!
-Learn there for example, what you can do yourself against air pollution.
+PS: You can get more tips in the Environmental protection blog.
+Learn there for example, what you can do about air pollution.
+Good luck!

 References: